 Frederick Herzberg tried to figure out employee motivation theories in a different way.
 Hertzberg classified human needs into two broad categories namely hygiene factors and motivating factors.
 The Hygiene factors generally include working conditions, safety, company policies, salary, supervision, and security of the job.
 If employees didn’t get satisfaction in this aspect, they will be demotivated.

-Motivators are factors that are essential to the job, such as achievement, recognition, increased responsibilities, interesting work, advancement, and growth opportunities, etc.
+Motivators are factors that are essential to the job, such as achievement, recognition, increased responsibilities, interesting work, advancement, growth opportunities, etc.

 - McClelland’s Theory of Needs